DanMenegaz/TravelTide-CustomerSegmentation/README.md

+# Travel Tides Project
+This repository contains code and insights from the Travel Tides project

-TravelTide - Customer Rewards Program Optimization Executive Summary:
+TravelTide - Customer Rewards Program Optimization

+Executive Summary:

 TravelTide aims to enhance its customer rewards program by segmenting customers based on behavior and affinity for discounts.
 The goal is to personalize marketing efforts, optimize customer retention strategies, and offer targeted perks that resonate with each customer segment.

 Objectives: